Overview

 Wrap up

-Since I started to learn how to write code in elisp
+Since I started to learn how to write code in elisp, I have been able to use Emacs efficiently.

 Beyond the simple editor, now I can see why Emacs has been loved by lots of developers.
 I know, this